mharen/mharen.github.io/_posts/2013/2013-06-how-to-use-services-in-nopcommerce.md

 ---
+layout: post
 date: '2013-06-18T10:25:00.001-04:00'
-description: ''
-published: true
-slug: 2013-06-how-to-use-services-in-nopcommerce
 categories:
-- NopCommerce
+- nopcommerce
-- Work
+- work
-- Code
+- code
-time_to_read: 5
 title: "How to use services in a NopCommerce Plugin that it doesn\u2019t use by default"
 ---